brenthandley-boop/Splunk-Siem-Lab/README.md

 - `Logon Type: 3` (Network) or `10` (Remote Interactive)
 - `Failure Reason: Unknown user name or bad password`
 - `Authentication Package: NTLM`
-- `Source Network Address: 10.0.2.5` ← attacker IP
+- `Source Network Address: ATTACKER_IP` ← attacker IP

 **Lab result:** Password `Password.1!!` found at approximately attempt 127 of 192.
-Before success, 58 EventCode 4625 entries were generated in the Splunk index from source IP 10.0.2.5.
+Before success, 58 EventCode 4625 entries were generated in the Splunk index from source IP ATTACKER_IP.

 **Why the timing matters:** Hydra with `-t 4` generates multiple attempts per second.
 The 58 failures in rapid succession from a single IP is the exact behavioral pattern the brute force detection alert targets — not the content of any individual failure, but the velocity and volume from one source.